Why am I against Rishi Panchami?

 So, Rishi Panchami is basically performed to get the forgiveness from the almighty for committing the sins by touching their husband or father or foods or waters, knowingly or unknowingly.

-Last time I checked, menstruation is the shedding of the lining of the uterus that comes out in the form of blood.
+Menstruation is the shedding of the lining of the uterus that comes out in the form of blood.
 Each month the uterus prepares itself for pregnancy by thickening the uterine lines.
 When there is no pregnancy, the uterus sheds that lining as it is no longer required.
 So, is the blood impure?
 No, the blood is combined with the tissues which have been recently formed in the uterus.

 The restriction during periods might have had very thoughtful and good intentions during ancient times.
 As there were no sanitary pads or good period products, maybe the women were asked to isolate in a certain place, and other related restrictions as per the values and concepts of God and religion then.
 Whatever, but for sure it does not make sense any more in the world we live in, but still why the ritual still in practice?